cardillan/mindcode/README.markdown

 </div>
 <br>

-**Mindcode** is a high-level programming language for [Mindustry Logic](https://github.com/Anuken/Mindustry).
-Many language features are provided, including variable declaration, arrays (including `@counter` arrays), conditional statements and loops, functions, modules, remote function calls, system library etc. Mindcode generates fairly well optimized mlog code, using available instruction space to make the resulting code faster.
+**Mindcode** is a high-level procedural programming language for [Mindustry Logic](https://github.com/Anuken/Mindustry).
+Many language features are provided, including variable declaration, arrays (including `@counter` arrays), conditional statements and loops, functions, modules, remote variables and function calls (synchronous and asynchronous), system library, user libraries, debugging support, and others.
+Mindcode generates fairly well optimized mlog code, using available instruction space to make the resulting code faster.
 It comes with a [web app](http://mindcode.herokuapp.com/) and a [command-line compiler](doc/syntax/TOOLS-IDE-INTEGRATION.markdown#setting-up-the-command-line-compiler), provides means for integration both with various IDEs and Mindustry itself.

 **Schemacode**, an extension built over Mindcode, is a specialized definition language designed for creating a complete Mindustry schematic from a text file.
 [Schematics Builder](doc/syntax/SCHEMACODE.markdown) compiles these definition files directly into Mindustry schematics, either into binary `.msch` file, or into the text representation.
 Processors can be included in these schematics, complete with the code (specified either in Mindcode or mlog) and linked blocks.